-Using a number of such valuation multiples for accurate practice valuation is a good approach.
-Each estimate may differ depending on how favorably your specific practice compares to its peers.
-The result can be a range of values.
-On the other hand, you can come up with an average of all the practice value estimates together.
+Industry mavens use a number of such valuation multiples to nail down the clinic value.
+You get different numbers from each multiple depending on how well your practice compares to your peers.
+You can view your results as a range of values.
+On the other hand, you may decide on an average of all the value estimates together.

 Example: using valuation multiples to value a chiropractic clinic

 To demonstrate the idea, consider a typical private chiropractic practice with the following financial details: